Frequently Asked Questions about the Dietetic Internship Year

 When is the deadline for submitting finalized rotation schedules?

-Rotation schedules will be submitted to Amy Baird in January during your second year of the graduate program.
+Rotation schedules will be submitted in January during your second year of the graduate program.
 Reminder that rotation scheduled must be typed.
 Reach out to Nicole Schmittou prior to the final due date to submit a draft and check for accuracy.

 When should facility and preceptor agreement forms be turned in?

-Turn them in with your finalized rotation schedules to Amy Baird.
+The finalized roation schedules and all preceptor agreements will be turned in together during the January due date of your second year.
 Do not turn in the agreement forms as you receive them.
 You must have a facility form and a preceptor form completed for each location (these forms will be provided to you at the end of your first year in the graduate program).

 Will I need to attend an interview with potential preceptors prior to them accepting me as an intern?